 For 21 years, our Uniforms for Kids Program has distributed school uniforms to poor and homeless children.
 When you see photos of kids like Lynn, Raven, Frankie, and McKinzie, at the top of this letter, you are not only looking at children who have been assisted through this program, you are also seeing the reason we’re here.
 Our mission is to reach out to our neediest citizens, and children are the most vulnerable of all the people we serve.

 Our Uniforms for Kids effort has saved thousands of children from the humiliation of going to school without the proper attire.
 Because of this program, needy children can face the first day of school with their heads held high.
-This year, WAFB Channel 9, Locke Meredith - Sean Fagan and Associates, Our Lady of the Lake Children's Health, the Albemarle Foundation and St. Vincent de Paul will come together to give a hand-up to our community’s neediest children by providing the school uniforms they need.
+This year, WAFB Channel 9, Locke Meredith - Sean Fagan and Associates, Our Lady of the Lake Children's Health and the Albemarle Foundation have joined St. Vincent de Paul to help give a hand-up to our community’s neediest children by providing the school uniforms they need.

 Parents aren’t perfect, but the vast majority of them are doing the best they can – sometimes, despite overwhelming obstacles.
 Fair market rent in our area for a two-bedroom apartment is $865 a month, so you can see why people working for a low hourly wage struggle to pay for rent, food, and utilities.
 Too often, there’s nothing left over for clothing.
 Unfortunately, utility bills are the highest at the same time children need new school uniforms.